Estimated Repair Costs for 4 Typical Furnace Problems

 • New blower motor: $250–$800

-Furnace problems can be a costly headache, but not when you call Appalachian Heating.
-We’ve been providing the quality, affordable furnace repair Beckley and Mount Hope homeowners have relied on since 1948.
-Contact us at 304-707-0600 to request your free estimate today.
+Furnace issues can be a costly headache, but not when you call Appalachian Heating.
+We’ve been delivering the quality, affordable furnace repair Mount Hope homeowners have relied on since {year}.
+Call us at 304-707-0600 to request your free estimate today.